What to See and Do in the Gardens of Villa Borghese

 Another thing I would like to tell you is that this park has large open spaces where it is possible to do any activity and sport.

-Inside a circular tank on the floor, you can see four horses with fish bodies, which hold above another tub, in turn, other sources of water flowing through their legs and tails.
+Inside a circular tank on the floor, you can see four horses with fish bodies, which hold above another tub while other water fountains flow through their legs and tails.

-Arriving at the magical lake garden, you have the possibility to rent boats and take a closer look at the temple dedicated to Aesculapius, built at the end of the 18th century.
+Arriving at the magical garden of the lake you have the possibility to rent boats and take a close look at the temple dedicated to Aesculapius, built at the end of the 18th century.
 For the Romans, Aesculapius was the god of medicine and healing.

 The cost of renting a boat is around 4€ for adults and 2€ for children (minimum 2 persons).
 Allowing you to paddle on the lake for about 20 minutes, which is well worth it.

 In one of the ponds, stands in the middle a clock example of nineteenth-century engineering.
-It was built in 1867 by Giambattista Embriaco, a Dominican priest and passionate watchmaker, and the Swiss architect Joachim Ersoch.
+It was built in 1867 by Giambattista Embriaco, a Dominican priest with a passion for watchmaking, and the Swiss architect Joachim Ersoch.
 Today it is fully operational.

-The Borghese Gallery is one of the best museums you can see in Rome, displaying impressive sculptures.
+The Borghese Gallery is one of the best museums you can see in Rome.
 It contains works collected by the Borghese family during the 15th to 17th centuries and created by the best artists of the Renaissance and Baroque periods.

-Before visiting this gallery you should know that you must book your tickets to the Borghese Gallery for a specific day and time.
-And once the visit is over, which lasts about 2 hours, the gallery must be completely empty to receive the next group.
+Before visiting this gallery, I recommend you to book your tickets to the Borghese Gallery for a specific day and time to visit, which lasts about 2 hours.
 In low season you should book your ticket at least one month in advance and in high season, at least 2 months in advance.

 Remember that you have only 2 hours to see nothing less than almost four centuries of art.
 Therefore, my recommendation is that you book a guided tour, so that you can enjoy all the history behind each work of art.

-7. Sculpture of Venus Victrix (Paolina Borghese) by Canova
+Sculpture of Venus Victrix (Paolina Borghese) By Canova

 It was Paolina Bonaparte, the wife of Camillo Borghese, who posed nude for the Italian neoclassical sculptor Antonio Casanova.
 This sculpture has raised a great stir over the centuries for its beauty and the magnificent details of the sculptor.

-You can see the folds of the sheet, the toes, where you can even see her nails.
-You can also notice the weight of the model on the mattress, among other details impossible to overlook if you admire this impressive work.
+You can see the folds of the sheet and the toes, where you can even see her nails.
+You can even notice the weight of the model on the mattress, among other details impossible to overlook if you admire this impressive work.

-Gian Lorenzo Bernini sculpted his David when he was only 25 years old in 1623, although the back is unfinished, because it was originally to be placed against a wall.
-Today it is displayed in the center of the room.
+Gian Lorenzo Bernini sculpted his David when he was only 25 years old in 1623.
+Although it is unfinished at the back, due to the fact that it was originally to be placed attached to a wall, today it is displayed in the center of the room.

 This is a very interesting work, as Bernini used a mirror to detail himself (yes, it is a self-portrait) and see the facial expression we see captured in his David.